Colombia is a treat for travelers. After decades of unrest, the country is now becoming one of South America’s favorite destinations.

 Wedged between the Caribbean, the Andes, and the Amazon jungle, Colombia has a varied landscape, with something to offer every visitor.

-The other main companies are Tigo and Movistar, which have good coverage, albeit not as extensive as Claro.
+The other main companies are Tigo and Movistar, which also have good coverage, albeit not quite as extensive as Claro.
 ETB and Avantel have a smaller presence, and resellers like Virgin Mobile and Móvil Éxito round out the picture.

 Claro, however, will likely be the first carrier you come across, since it has the most customers and vendors selling its services.